AztechMC/Modern-Industrialization/README.md

 ## License
 The code is under the MIT license.

-The assets are all under CC0, most from GregoriusT and some from us.
+The assets are all under CC0.
+Many textures are original, and for many we adjusted the work of others.
+Thanks go to:
+- GregoriusT for the original GregTech textures,
+- Falkory for redoing many textures,
+- Spool for some of the crafting component textures,
+- VirtualLilith for the rotary blade texture.